snl-dakota/dakota-examples/official/template-example-directory/README.md

 ### More about running this example
 _Optionally, in this section, write additional information or instructions that would be helpful to run the example.
-You may wish to include notes about how to get the example to run on different operating systems, or you may describe input files that are needed in addition to the Dakota input file, such as surrogate build points or experiment data._
+You may wish to include notes about how to get the example to run on different operating systems_

 # What problem does this solve?
 _Include a paragraph to describe the problem that will be solved by Dakota.
 If